ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 This tree has seven nodes: three `Binary` expressions, two `Variable` nodes, and two `Literal` nodes.
 If we want to find all variables, we can't just look at the top level; we need to descend into every branch.

-As we discussed in Article 3, the traditional Visitor pattern requires substantial boilerplate: an interface, accept methods in each node, and a visitor implementation for every operation.
+As we discussed in Part 3, the traditional Visitor pattern requires substantial boilerplate: an interface, accept methods in each node, and a visitor implementation for every operation.
 Even with Java 25's pattern matching, we still face the reconstruction cascade for transformations.

 Traversals offer something better: define the traversal structure once, then use it for any operation.